 The Department of Mathematics, Applied Mathematics and Statistics offers proficiency exams for Math 121, 122, 125, 126, 223 and 224.
 These exams are given twice each year, shortly before classes start in the fall and spring semesters, on a schedule determined by the Office of Undergraduate Studies (not by the Department of Mathematics, Applied Mathematics and Statistics).
-In recent years, the exams have been offered on the Friday before classes begin.
-The next date the exams will be given is January 11, 2019.
-Proficiency exams are NOT given on request at other times!
-Students are expected to research these scheduling issues BEFORE making travel plans.
+The next date the exams will be given (in-person) is before Spring 2022 semester January 7, 2022 1-4pm.
+You need to register for the exam by December 31, 2021.
+Proficiency exams are NOT given at other times!
+Students are expected to research these scheduling issues BEFORE registering.

 It is not possible to complete two proficiency exams in a single three hour period.
 Students who wish to test out of two math courses will have to do this by taking separate exams in August and in January.
 Students are allowed only one attempt at a proficiency exam.
 If you do not pass, you will need to take the course.